zmilla93/SlimTrade/README.md

 ![](/src/main/resources/images/ignore.png)<br>

 ## Customization
-Several different color themes are supported, some of which are shown below.
+Several different color themes are supported, some of which are shown below.<br>
 There are inbuilt macros for preset commands, and custom macros for everything else!<br>
 ![](/src/main/resources/images/macro-customizer.png)<br>
 Theme: Stormy